 The children complained that there was nothing for them to do.
 So the owners opened a free playground.
 There were now many things to do - a slide, a teeter-totter, and a wading pool.
 Soon they added one large restaurant, a large bandstand, a Rhine wine bar, five other taverns, a large 100-foot by 50-foot dance hall, an ice house, more chairs, tables, and benches.

 In 1904, there were 25 major picnics held at Sharpshooter Park ranging in attendance from 5,000 to 35,000 people.
 Riverview opened that year with the Sharpshooters' name.
 Ponies and goat carts were added to the park for the enjoyment of picnickers children.
 The need for speed eventually made them obsolete.
 They were originally in the main area but later moved to an area they called “Kiddy Land”.
-Many concessions and games became a part of the park such as a soda pop and ice cream stand, a shooting gallery, ball-throwing, and cane games, and pony rides.
+Many concessions and games of skill became a part of the park such as pop (soda pop) and ice cream stands, a shooting gallery, ball-throwing, cane games, and pony rides.

 Riverview Sharpshooter Park's competition was the White City Amusement Park and San Souci Amusement Park, both located on the south side of the city.
 Rides and attractions were being introduced at Luna Park, Coney Island, and other East Coast locations with great success.
 George convinced his father to lease six acres of land fronting on Western Avenue to two Eastern amusement park representatives for $7,600 a year for a ten-year contract.